This one paragraph sums up a decade of MS-DOS use for me:

 in reply to Blaise • •@Blaise

-was a MS/DOS compatible version of the Unix ed utility and it was awkward to use.
-I was very happy to seeedit
+Edlinwas a MS/DOS compatible version of the Unix ed utility and it was awkward to use.
+I was very happy to seeeditthough I was not using it long before I migrated to GNU/Linux and found I preferredviand latervimwhich I still use today.If someone is a

-though I do have a soft spot for these nostalgic applications. 😉So I did build a copy of
+basicdeveloper on GNU/Linux I am sure they would findgambasfar more useful thanqbasicthough I do have a soft spot for these nostalgic applications. 😉So I did build a copy of

-and installed it on my system. 😀Blaise likes this.
+editand installed it on my system. 😀Blaise likes this.